-I have an extensive collection of moose photos taken in all seasons, and from many regions throughout Alaska.
-I’ve gathered a few images here to illustrate some of the natural history information.
-More pictures can be found through the associated links or by utilizing a keyword search in the box above.
+I have an extensive collection of moose photos taken in all seasons and from many regions throughout Alaska.
+I’ve gathered a few images to illustrate some natural history information.
+More pictures can be found through the links or keyword searches above.
 The moose photos here are available to license as commercial stock photography or purchase as fine art prints for your home or office.

 Moose (Alces alces)

 The towering, unique, and gangly-looking moose is one of Alaska’s favorite animals.
 They roam much of the state, inhabiting the boreal forest and taiga regions throughout Alaska.
 While their long, slender legs that suspend a huge body may appear clumsy, they move with surprising agility across tundra wetlands and spruce forests.